IP Address

 Port

-In order to handle multiple simultaneous connections with the same computer, your computer must be able to distinguish them.
-To do so, each connection is assigned two port numbers, one at each end point of the connection.
+To handle multiple connections with the same computer, your computer needs a way to distinguish them.
+This is done by assigning two port numbers, one at each end of the connection.

 Advertisements